Rruvri/Hub2/README.txt

 + Basic Daily goals tracking

 == Now working on:

 + Fix saves bug
     + Fixed, error was due to a trial 'reset class' function and global variable scoping -> finish new reset option

+-> Error Handling
+    -> Tied with general collection listing + index no.s, add a handle that stops out of range inputs

 -> Daily goals tracking
     -> Complete/ edit goals
         -> If completed, move up next goals
     !
 Move dict interactions to a general function for DRY reuse !
 Decorator for while true menu holding
-    -> Implementing comparison between previous login and current date -> if daily goals set yesterday and today is after yesterday, update goals
+        -> Basic version implemented but not universally applied nor very efficient -> Implementing comparison between previous login and current date -> if daily goals set yesterday and today is after yesterday, update goals

+-> Memos
+    -> Started basic implementation